openharmony/docs/en/application-dev/database/data-sync-of-distributed-data-object.md

    // Create a distributed data object, which has properties of the string, number, boolean, and object types. let remoteSource: SourceObject = new SourceObject(undefined, undefined, undefined, undefined);
    let remoteObject: distributedDataObject.DataObject = distributedDataObject.create(this.context, remoteSource);
-   // After learning that the device goes online, the remote object synchronizes data.
-That is, name is changed to jack and age to 18. remoteObject.setSessionId(sessionId);
+   // After receiving the message indicating the device goes online, the remote object synchronizes data.
+That is, name is changed to jack and age is changed to 18. remoteObject.setSessionId(sessionId);
    ```